Castle an Dinas Iron Age Hillfort

 From 1916-1957 a wolfram mine operated on Castle an Dinas, cutting into the earthwork ramparts.
 Many of the old mine buildings can still be seen outside the hillfort, and a large marshy area inside the enclosure may point to a mining shaft sunk within the fort itself.

 During the Civil War Royalist soldiers under the command of Sir Ralph Hopton camped within the earthworks for 2 nights in March 1646.
-Against Hopton's wishes the soldiers voted to surrender to Parliament.
-Hopton had no choice but to follow, and surrendered just 2 days later at Tresillian Bridge near Truro.
+Against Hopton's wishes, the soldiers voted to surrender to Parliament.
+Hopton had no choice but to follow, and surrendered just two days later at Tresillian Bridge near Truro.